 What is Hypnotherapy?

-Healing by trance state (or an altered state of awareness) is among the oldest phenomena known to man and is found, in one form or another, in virtually every culture throughout the world.
+Healing by trance state (or an altered state of awareness) is among the oldest phenomena known to man and is found, in one form or another, to help change unwanted behaviors and habits, to build new patterns.
 It could also be legitimately described as the original psychological therapy and somewhat more contentiously, as the basis for many of the more recent styles of psychological intervention.